Hainan FTP's First Month Of Island-Wide Special Customs Operations Boosts Economic Vitality, Sets Global Benchmark

 Hainan Heren Pearl Co., Ltd., which mainly imports pearls from overseas, has emerged as a direct beneficiary of Hainan FTP policies.

-Under the value-added processing policy, the company can sell its high-value products to the mainland duty-free, cutting its overall tax burden from about 52 percent to roughly 26 percent, said Zhang Shizhong, the company's chairman.
+Under the value-added processing policy, the company can sell its high-value products to the mainland duty-free, cutting its overall tax burden from about 52 percent to roughly 26 percent and redirecting the savings into research and development, said Zhang Shizhong, the company's chairman.

+“The FTP holds great promise, with more policy dividends set to be released in the future,” Zhang said.

 In Wanning City, production lines at Chia Tai (Hainan) Xinglong Coffee Industry Development Co., Ltd. are running at full capacity.
-The company imports green coffee beans from Colombia and processes them in Hainan before shipping the finished products to the mainland, enjoying an 8 percent tariff reduction under the FTP policies.
+The company imports green coffee beans from Colombia and processes them in Hainan before shipping the finished products to the mainland, enjoying an 8 percent tariff reduction under the FTP policies.See also DHL Express enhances Asia Pacific leadership team with strategic appointments in HR and Taiwan

+“After the launch of island-wide special customs operations, Hainan will gradually become a value-added processing center and trade hub with global resource allocation capabilities,” said Ye Jian, the company's general manager.“Enterprises will not only pass through Hainan, but also be able to put down roots here and create higher value.”

 Drawn by the policy incentives, a growing number of companies are choosing to do business in Hainan.
-The General Administration of Customs said a total of 5,132 new foreign trade enterprises completed registration in Hainan over the past month.
+The General Administration of Customs said a total of 5,132 new foreign trade enterprises completed registration in Hainan over the past month, an increase in a month roughly equivalent to the total registrations in an entire quarter of 2024.

 The total number of registered foreign trade market entities in Hainan has surpassed 100,000, according to official data.